 Substitutes play a critical role in maintaining the continuity of the classroom experience.
 We are always interested in recruiting substitutes for our Toddler Community, Children’s House, Elementary and Middle School programs.

-Childpeace was listed in the top 20 best large nonprofits to work for in Oregon in 2019 by Oregon Business magazine, and has been listed as a top 100 Best Nonprofit to work for in Oregon every year since Oregon Business launched their list a decade ago.
+Childpeace has been listed in the top 20 best large nonprofits to work for in Oregon by Oregon Business magazine, and has been listed as a top 100 Best Nonprofit to work for in Oregon.
 Childpeace has also been named one of the 100 Best Green Companies to Work For by Oregon Business magazine.

 Current Job Postings